 In response, BCP launched a new app in July 2020 which allows visitors to check the congestion levels of their beaches in order to remain safe.
 The app uses a live traffic system to help visitors avoid busy hotspots during the warm summer weather.

-The free app lets users check hot spot areas and also provides a feedback function to allow visitors to give feedback.
-Lifeguard status of beaches, byelaws and information on toilets is included in the app.
+The app also allows users to provide feedback.
+Information on the lifeguard status of beaches, byelaws and toilets is also included.

 7.1.2 Manage car park entry and exit points